 52, Jagalchihaean-ro, Jung-gu, Busan 부산광역시 중구 자갈치해안로 52 (남포동4가)

 Theres an indoor market and outdoor market.
-I wandered through at the same time thinking about where to have my dinner.
-The scent of sea in the air at the outdoor market is really refreshing.
-The wet floor however wasn’t my type of walking surface however.
-Take care as you wander, as some stall owners might suddenly dump water out.
+I began with the outdoor market – the scent of sea in the air at the outdoor market is really refreshing.
+Take care as you wander on the wet floors and watch out, as some stall owners might suddenly dump a pail of water out.

-Korea serve the fresh seafood – some so fresh that they are kicking on your plate (baby octopus) – but it was pretty cruel to see it being eaten up alive in video :X nono for me.
+Korea serves fresh seafood as food – some so fresh that they are kicking on your plate (baby octopus) – but it was pretty cruel to see it being eaten up alive in video :X nono for me.

 Eventually, I entered the indoor market, which is a lot more quieter and less buzzier than the outdoor market.
 The array of seafood looks almost the same to me no matter which stall, so I decided to go back to the first stall where the lady owner first said hello to me.